suyash2796/CSCognisanse/dp/kadanes/readme.md

 The simple idea of Kadane’s algorithm is below:
 1) look for all positive contiguous segments of the array.
-2)keep track of maximum sum contiguous segment among all positive segments.
+2) keep track of maximum sum contiguous segment among all positive segments.
-3)Each time we get a positive-sum compare it with current max and update current max if it is greater than current max
+3) Each time we get a positive-sum compare it with current max and update current max if it is greater than current max